tbh-ai/SecureAgents/docs/security_guide.md

 9. **Keep the framework updated** to benefit from the latest security enhancements
 10. **Conduct regular security testing** of your multi-agent systems

-## Troubleshooting
+## Troubleshooting [BETA]

-Common security-related issues and how to resolve them:
+Common security-related issues and how to resolve them.
+These troubleshooting tips are for beta features and may change in future releases.

-### Prompt Security Check Failures
+### Prompt Security Check Failures [BETA]

 If you encounter prompt security check failures: